microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

 ### Diagnostics

-- Check availability-based diagnostics for each flag, including recursing through DeclRefs, DeclExprRefs, and their initializers.
+- Check availability-based diagnostics for each flag, including recursing through DeclRefExprs to Decls and their initializers.
   - Check both DXR entry scenarios and non-library RayQuery scenarios.
 - Check that any RayQuery object with the `RayFlag::ForceOMM2State` flag in its first template argument also has an accompanying